Diverse Family Roots 2025 Board

 I believe when all of us experience the power of belonging, great things can happen.
 Transformation is not limited by disability, age, or intellect.
 The measuring stick is different, and different is good!

-Aneeda Mota: Director
+Aneeda Mota: Secretary

 Aneeda is a mom to 3 beautiful boys.
 Two of her youngest sons have shown immense bravery and tenacity on their journey living with Autism.
 Now, as young adults, her family is no stranger to the co-occurring challenges that come alongside living on the ASD Spectrum such as OCD, ADHD, epilepsy, non-verbal communication, and Intellectual Disability.
 They have also navigated different mental health issues such as anxiety, depression, catatonia, and dysphoria.